 Solicitors provide expert legal support and advice to clients.
 They take instructions from clients and advise on necessary courses of legal action.
 Clients can be individuals, groups, public sector organisations or private companies.

-personal issues - including buying and selling residential property, landlord and tenant agreements, wills and probate, matrimonial and family matters, personal injury claims and criminal litigation;
+- personal issues: buying and selling residential property, landlord and tenant agreements, wills and probate, divorce and family matters, personal injury claims and criminal litigation;

-commercial work - such as helping new enterprises get established, advising on complex corporate transactions (including mergers and acquisitions) and business-related disputes;
+- commercial work: helping new enterprises get established, advising on complex corporate transactions (including mergers and acquisitions) and business-related disputes;

-Solicitors may also use some of their time to represent clients who are unable to pay for legal services themselves.
+Solicitors may use some of their time to give free help to clients who are unable to pay for legal services themselves.